Berg0162/Tacx-Virtual-Shifting/README.md

 > It does not modify or fake your power, cadence, heart rate, or Zwift ride data in any way.

 ## 🌟 Why this project?
-- Many Tacx smart trainers are still working great but lack VS.
+- Many Tacx smart trainers are still working great but lack VS support.
 - At minimal cost this project can unlock a similar experience and extend the lifespan of your trainer.
 - Garmin/Tacx has enabled VS on **ONLY** selected new models.
   - Later than Wahoo and Elite, Garmin/Tacx deployed in the summer of 2025 a VS firmware update for recent Tacx smart trainers!